This post includes affiliate links.

 Here you will see a very detailed step by step tutorial on how to crochet the perfect ribbed brim for top down beanies.
-I added lots of pictures as well as a very detailed video tutorial for it, for the visual learners.
+I added a lot of pictures as well as a very detailed video tutorial for it, for the visual learners.

 If you have never created a hat or beanie before, or you are new to crocheting them, please check out my guide on how to make the perfect beanie or hat no matter the head size.

 Furthermore, I have also created a thoroughly described crochet 101 post where you can learn every basic stitch, even the front and back post stitches, in case you want to learn those as well.

 In fact, I will be publishing a new crochet top down beanie where I used the technique to create the perfect ribbed brim.
 It will be available as a free pattern by the end of this week.

 But if you really can’t wait for new hat and beanie patterns, you should check out my free collection of them.
 All of them seem to be very popular.

 Let me now tell you how to crochet the perfect ribbed brim for a top down beanie.

 How to crochet the Perfect Ribbed Brim for a Top Down Beanie

 In order to show off exactly how to do this technique, I created a baby top down beanie.
 Having a small beanie for this tutorial will help you visualize it better as it seems like everything is zoomed in and more clear.

 Furthermore, I changed the yarn color, so you can easily see where I place the stitches for the perfect ribbing.